rlcee/codetools/README.md

 # codetools
-Utility scripts for code management, such as Jenkins continuous integration projects or night validation
+Utility scripts for code management, such as Jenkins continuous integration projects or nightly validation